-1.4.1.3.
+4.1.3.
 Job creation and skills development

 Innovation has an ambiguous direct effect on employment; it can generate jobs by creating new markets or it can lead to temporary restructuring towards methods that can replace labour inputs.
 However, in the medium to long term, innovation can lead to economic development and improvements to competitiveness which will in turn lead to job creation.
-The survey results report that on average, both the SPII funded and non-SPII funded innovation projects created jobs.
-The results are displayed below in Figure 10:
+The survey results report that on average, both the SPII funded and non-SPII funded innovation projects created jobs22.
+The results are displayed below in Figure 16:

-Figure 10: Average job creation per project
+Figure 16: Average job creation per project

-While it is not possible to attribute increased permanent job creation for companies that are participants of SPII against companies that are not, the findings illustrate that many jobs have been created by companies on SPII.
+With regards to permanent positions, no statistically significant difference was found between the projects that received SPII funding and those that did not.
+This may be a result of the small sample size of rejected applicants that were able to answer this question.
+Despite being unable to attribute increased permanent job creation for companies that are participants of SPII against companies that are not, the findings below illustrate that many jobs have been created by companies on SPII.